Shakespeare in the Park festivals: South Dakota

 The South Dakota Shakespeare Festival (SDSF) was formed in 2011 and launched its inaugural season in Vermillion, South Dakota, in June 2012.
 Since the summer of 2012 the SDSF has been offering fully produced professional Shakespeare performances in Vermillion's Prentis Park and daytime arts educational offerings for youth and adults.

 Tallahassee

 The Southern Shakespeare Festival occurs annually in Tallahassee, Florida.
 The festival's first incarnation existed from 1995 to 2000.
 In 2012 a group of scholars saw an opportunity to revive the free outdoor festival at the award-winning Cascades Park.

 Westfield, NJ

 Troupe of Friends offers free outdoor Shakespearean performances in Westfield, New Jersey.
 The shows are typical staged at Mindowaskin Park on Labor Day weekend.
 The company was formed in 2006 by Artistic Director Joseph Penczak.
 Among the shows they have produced are The Comedy of Errors, Twelfth Night, Henry IV Part One, Julius Caesar, The Merry Wives of Windsor, Richard 2, The Taming of the Shrew, King Lear, Waiting For Godot, and Endgame.

-Australia

-Australian Shakespeare Company (Melbourne)

-The Australian Shakespeare Company was founded in 1987 by Glenn Elston, the man responsible for pioneering outdoor theatre performances of William Shakespeare's plays in Australia.
-The company has performed for more than a million people across all the different regions of Australia.
-They make it a mission to draw audiences of all age groups to their shows.

-Shakespeare in the Park Festival at Toowoomba

-The Shakespeare in the Park Festival at Toowoomba is another location for al fresco Shakespeare performances in Australia.
-Originally presented in Toowoomba's Queen's Park (2004-2011), this festival recently moved (2012) to the University of Southern Queensland's Toowoomba campus.
-Presentations on the open-air mainstage since the festival's inception in 2004 include The Tempest, Romeo and Juliet, Macbeth, Comedy of Errors, Taming of the Shrew, Hamlet, Twelfth Night and A Midsummer Night's Dream.
-Cast includes Creative Arts students from the University of Southern Queensland and also includes a variety of other events to complement the mainstage offering each year.

-Shakespeare WA (Perth)

-Western Australia also holds a large Shakespeare in the Park festival in Perth at King's Park Botanical Gardens.
-The plays for this festival are set to be performed by the same company (Shakespeare WA) through 2014.
-This festival is usually held from mid January to mid February, and is the largest single theatre event in Western Australia.

-Shakespeare by the Lakes (Canberra)

-Shakespeare by the Lakes is a summer festival of free Shakespeare plays, produced by theatre company Lakespeare & Co. (established by Founder and Executive Producer Taimus Werner-Gibbings and collaborators Duncan Driver, Lexi Sekuless and Paul Leverenz), and attracting over 5,000 patrons to ACT public parks.